Bikeman868/NPL/docs/ARCHITECTURE.md

 # Architecture

 This document describes how NPL works for those that like to get under the hood.
-If you want to read about what it does, instead of how it does it, then take a look at the [language guide](LANGUAGE.md).
+If you want to read about what it does, instead of how it does it, then take a look at the [Language Handbook](LANGUAGE.md).

 # Concept